Knowledge base software content editor from Helpjuice

 10. Nuclino

-Nuclino strives to streamline your team's knowledge management process by creating a unified workspace where everyone can collaborate and share knowledge effectively.
-As distributed teams continue to rise, Nuclino offers a platform that promotes synchronization and productivity across all work areas.
+Nuclino streamlines your team's knowledge management process by creating a unified workspace where everyone can collaborate and share knowledge effectively.
+As remote teams become the norm, Nuclino works to promote synchronization and productivity across all work areas.

 Nuclino's approach to knowledge management is highly interactive, engaging team members in real-time collaboration.
 This engagement isn't limited to just storing and retrieving information but extends to creating, editing, and commenting on documents, making it an active knowledge-sharing hub.